-OVO leads the charge in calling for flexibility revolution
+OVO leads the charge in calling for 'Flexibility First' revolution

 London, 17 July 2018 - A group of leading industry representatives have called on the Government to incentivise the energy network companies to unlock flexibility services and deliver better utilisation of the electricity grid.